 KPMG maintains a record of its investments in the web-based independence tracking system.
+Additionally, we are required to record in the system all borrowing and capital financing relationships, and custodial, trust and brokerage accounts that hold member firm assets.
 This record is monitored through our compliance process.